yasuhiroinoue/Gemini_Discordbot_VertexAI/README.md

 Go ahead, get creative, and make this bot your own!

 ## Running the Bot

-Time to unleash the AI!
-To run the bot, just use this command:
+### 1. Start the Bot (On your server)
+To start the bot on your server, open your terminal and run this command:
 ```
 python GeminiDiscordBot.py
 ```

+### 2. Reset Conversation History (Within Discord)
 Want to give the bot a fresh start?
-Use this command to clear its memory of past conversations:
+Send this command in a Discord channel where the bot is active:
 ```
 reset
 ```